Martin Wetzer

 Martin Wetzer (7 August 1868 – 29 September 1954) was a Finnish jurist and general.
 He fought in World War I and during the Finnish Civil War fought on the side of the White movement.
 He also commanded Finnish volunteers in the Estonian War of Independence.
 He retired with the rank of lieutenant general and was promoted to general of the infantry in retirement.

 Biography

 Early life

-Wetzer was born on 7 August 1868 in Pfronten in the Kingdom of Bavaria, the son of Martin Wetzer, an engineer for the Finnish Pilot Board. in the Grand Duchy of Finland, then a part of the Russian Empire, he attended Hamina Cadet School from 1882 to 1889.
+Wetzer was born on 7 August 1868 in Pfronten in the Kingdom of Bavaria, the son of Martin Wetzer (1816–1882), a Bavarian engineer for the Finnish Pilot Board.
+In the Grand Duchy of Finland, then a part of the Russian Empire, he attended Hamina Cadet School from 1882 to 1889.

 Wetzer had a brother, Konni Wetzer (1871–1940), who became a noted theater director.

 Early career

 Upon graduation in 1889, Wetzer was commissioned as an ensign.
 He served as an officer in the Finnish Guards' Rifle Battalion from 1889 to 1906 and was promoted to lieutenant in 1893, to staff captain in 1897 and to captain in 1901.
 He also graduated from the University of Helsinki as a gymnastics teacher in 1898.
 The Finnish Guard was ordered disbanded in 1905, beginning a lengthy process which lasted into 1906, and after he finally mustered out of it in 1906 he received a post-service termination salary for his time in the battalion.

 After leaving the battalion, Wetzer began to study law at the University of Helsinki, from which he graduated with a Bachelor of Laws in 1910.
 He became a lawyer, a position he held until 1914, and was a partner in the law firm Wetzer & Wahlberg in Vyborg from 1910 to 1917.
 He became a deputy judge in 1913.